-The carrying amount of bank loans approximates its fair value as it is contractually re-priced frequently according to prevailing market rates.
+The carrying amount of bank loans approximates their fair values as it is contractually re-priced frequently according to prevailing market rates.

-The carrying amount of loans to subsidiaries, loans from a related company and holding company approximate their fair value as they are subject to interest rates close to market rate of interest for similar arrangements with financial institution.
+The carrying amount of loans to subsidiaries, loans from a related company and holding company approximate their fair values as they are subject to interest rates close to market rate of interest for similar arrangements with financial institution.